bjkomer/masters-thesis/README.md

 ### Scene Files for the Quadcopter

-This is the quadcopter_experiments_simple.ttt file, located in the code folder.
+This is the quadcopter_experiments_simple.ttt file, attached to the release.